 Student Welfare and Mental Health Fund

-Even before the onset of the pandemic, the College, like the wider University, saw a significant rise in student demand for counselling.
-Across the last five years, the need for student access to professional mental-health support has increased significantly.
+Even before the onset of the pandemic, we, like the wider University, saw a significant rise in student demand for counselling.
+Over the last five years, the need for student access to professional mental-health support has increased significantly.

 Changing public attitudes mean our students today are more aware of their mental health and more willing to seek help.
-The COVID-19 crisis has clearly had and is still having an impact on student wellbeing.
-The College’s Tutors supported by the College Nurse, the Chaplain and a part-time counsellor are doing their best to mitigate this.
-Students also have access to the University Counselling Service to which the College contributes.
+The COVID-19 pandemic has clearly had and to some extent, is still having an impact on student wellbeing.

-However, we want to do more and need to create additional structures to foster student wellbeing and to be able to respond as effectively as possible to help those experiencing acute low points in their lives.
+However, we want to do yet more to create additional structures to foster student wellbeing and to be able to respond as effectively as possible to help those experiencing acute low points in their lives.
 This process requires extensive consultation, creativity and financial commitment.
 Students can face significant challenges from academic workload, social pressures, financial worries, and concerns about their families.
 Often these challenges are directly linked to early adulthood.
-We are already addressing the financial concerns with the top-up Bursary Scheme at Magdalene generously funded by Members and Friends, but College needs to do more now to help students build strategies to cope with stressful periods, so that they can thrive academically and enjoy their time at Magdalene; and we need to provide them with the very best professional support if crisis hits.
+We are already addressing the financial concerns with the top-up Bursary Scheme at Magdalene, generously funded by Members and Friends, but the College needs to do even more to help students build strategies to cope with stressful periods, so that they can thrive academically and enjoy their time at Magdalene; and we need to provide them with the very best professional support if a crisis hits.

-The Governing Body has therefore established a dedicated fund – the Student Welfare and Mental Health Fund – to raise funds to create a strengthened programme of care directed at the wellbeing and mental health of our students.
-This will be achieved by funding additional paid-for specialist counselling, creating a dedicated post for a Student Welfare Officer in the medium term as well as providing funding for additional resources for Tutors, staff, and students to increase awareness of mental health issues.
+A gift for the Student Welfare and Mental Health Fund will help us to expand on our efforts to strengthen our dedicated programme of care directed at the wellbeing and mental health of our students.
+This will be achieved by continuing to fund additional specialist counselling, raising additional resources to enable the Head of Wellbeing to not only address immediate needs but also invest in preventative activities as well as providing funding for additional resources for Tutors, staff, and students to increase awareness of mental health issues.

 Donations to support Magdalene can be made by choosing one of the options below.Make a one off gift Make a regular gift